Couples Counselling for

 We take a thoughtful, trauma-informed approach to couples counselling in Aurora and Bolton, and we also offer secure online sessions for partners across Ontario.

 Rather than focusing only on behaviours or communication techniques, we are attentive to the emotional patterns underneath.
+While communication skills matter, we also pay attention to the emotional and nervous system responses that shape conflict beneath the surface.
 We consider how earlier attachment experiences, stress responses, family histories, and broader cultural contexts may be shaping present-day reactions.

 This does not mean dwelling endlessly in the past.
 It means understanding enough about those patterns so they no longer quietly drive the present.